ruff-lang/specification/docs/syntax-and-semantics.md

   ;; using the + operator.
   (+ 1 2)
   ```
 * **Documentation comment blocks:** three semi-colons `;;;` spanning multiple lines.
 These are used for documentation and parsed out by the documentation generator to create web docs for libraries.
-Markdown is accepted.
+Markdown is supported.
   ```clojure
   ;;; # my-math
   ;;; The my-math namespace provides a single function my-addition to add two integers.